 Felidae Classification Updates

 In 2015 the number of described wild cat species was 36 followed by an additional two in 2016 and then another two in 2017.
-This gives a current total of 40 described wild cat species as described in the IUCN Cat Specialist Group's (CatSG) 2017 Felidae Taxonomy publication.
+This gives a total of 40 wild cat species as described in the IUCN Cat Specialist Group's (CatSG) 2017 Felidae Taxonomy publication.

 The additional cats are not discoveries of new wild cats but a better classification of the known cats.
 Comprehensive DNA studies can now distinguish whether a particular subspecies should in fact be an individual species.
 These studies have resulted in the additional four species of wild cats that were previously classed as subspecies.

 These are the Felidae classification changes since 2015 updated as at November annually: